Temporary employment program

 The initial 12-month period starts on the first day of employment as a temporary employee, which is called the employee’s Original Temporary Employment Date (OTED).
 Subsequent 12-month periods begin on the OTED anniversary date.
 Once an employee establishes an OTED, it does not change, even if an employee leaves the UW or takes other positions at the UW.

 All hours worked, except overtime, count toward the 950-hour limit.
-The limit applies to all positions, including those made through UTemp Staffing, through recruitment or direct hire, or through an outside agency.
+The limit applies to all temporary hourly staff positions, including those made through UTemp Staffing, through recruitment, or direct hire.
 If an employee has multiple positions, the combined nonovertime hours worked in all temporary hourly positions cannot exceed the 950-hour limit.

 Overtime hours worked do not count toward the 950-hour limit.
-All temporary hourly employees are subject to the overtime payment requirements.
+All temporary hourly employees are overtime eligible and subject to overtime payment requirements.

 Exceptions to the work limit

-Temporary hourly (“per diem”) Registered Nurse 2 and 3 employees at UW Medical Center and Harborview Medical Center and certain classifications of employees who work on UW oceangoing research vessels are not subject to the 950- or 1050-hour limit, as approved by the Washington State Department of Personnel.
+Temporary hourly (“per diem”) Registered Nurses at the UW Medical Center locations and Harborview Medical Center and certain classifications of employees who work on UW oceangoing research vessels are not subject to the 950- or 1050-hour limit, as approved by the Office of Financial Management Division of State Human Resources.

 Monitor an employee’s hours

-The tool allows you to check the number of hours worked by your employee, and it sends you an email when your employee reaches critical hour limits.
+Managers are responsible for ensuring that temporary hourly staff employees don’t exceed the work hours limit.
+To monitor the hours worked by your employees, use the Temporary Hourly Employment Monitoring Tool which allows you to check the number of hours worked by your employee, and it sends notifications when your employee reaches critical hour limits.
 Learn more about the temporary employment monitoring tool.

 You don’t need to monitor hours if you hired the employee through UTemp Staffing, as they will do it for you.